MY DAILY RITUAL

 THE BIRTH OF STAY TRAY

 It was around this time in late 2017, where the idea of Stay tray was created.
 And again, there is a very strong connection to coffee and a humble coffee shop near me.
-I was on my way to a café in Melbourne CBD to get my morning coffee with a friend.
+I was on my way one of my favourite cafés in Melbourne CBD to get my morning coffee hit with a friend.
 We had our six reusable cups full of hot, delicious coffee.
 Worried about how we were going to get them safely back to the office, the barista said, ‘Would you like a drink tray?’.
 There we were, using our reusable coffee cups but carrying them in a disposable drink tray.
 That was my ah ha moment, and Stay tray was born.

 Coffee has been a constant in my life for so long.
 I have made lifelong friends over it.
 It has helped me get through so many late-night cramming sessions for exams.
 It has helped me begin and build a professional corporate career.
 It has been with me through the birth of two children.
 It has been there through all the highs and lows of my life.
 Now it provides me with the opportunity to develop a truly sustainable business.